-The Academy of Medical Sciences and National Academy of Science of Sri Lanka are convening a policy workshop on non-communicable diseases in South Asia and beyond in Sri Lanka on the 23-24 January 2020.Ongoing
+The Academy of Medical Sciences and National Academy of Science of Sri Lanka convened a policy workshop on non-communicable diseases in South Asia and beyond in Sri Lanka on the 23-24 January 2020.Ongoing

 Science to tackle non-communicable diseases in South Asia and beyond in the SDG era

-The UK Academy and the National Academy of Sciences of Sri Lanka are hosting a workshop about research to tackle non-communicable diseases (NCDs) in South Asia.
-Professor Vajira Dissanayake and Professor Liam Smeeth FMedSci are chairing this workshop on the 23-24 January 2020 in Colombo, Sri Lanka
+The UK Academy and the National Academy of Sciences of Sri Lanka hosted a workshop on research to tackle non-communicable diseases (NCDs) in South Asia.
+Professor Vajira Dissanayake and Professor Liam Smeeth FMedSci chaired this workshop on the 23-24 January 2020 in Colombo, Sri Lanka

 NCDs are chronic and often slow progressing diseases resulting from a combination of genetic, physiological, environmental and behavioural factors.
 The prevalence of NCDs is increasing globally.
 Estimates show that 71% of all deaths (41 million) are due to NCDs each year.
 People living in low- and middle-income countries (LMICs) are unequally affected by NCDs.
 More than three quarters of NCD deaths (32 million) occur in LMICs.
 Many of these deaths, upt to 40%, are ‘premature deaths’ between ages 30 and 69 years.
 For high income countries this figure is closer to just 26%.